The reason I got into this profession

 Following an early interest in personal finance, I left a high paying job in software engineering to take an unpaid internship with Abacus.
 I felt an instant fit in working with people directly on their dreams and goals.
 I knew that helping people find what true wealth could look like for them was my passion.

 Neela has been a partner with Abacus since 2014.
 She is a Certified Financial Planner™, serves on the five-member Board of Directors, and is Abacus’ Chief Planning Officer.
 She was named as Investment News’ “40 Under 40” for financial advisors in 2016.
-She specializes in working with breadwinning women.
+She specializes in working with breadwinning women and young inheritors.

 One thing I’m doing to help the planet